 The Society was looking for a project to support.
 During a meeting Patty shared her story about taking a field trip on a school bus from Riverside’s Chemawa Junior High School and how it changed her life, setting her on a path to a life-long love of the arts.
 She ran an Art Gallery at the time.
 The project was born.
 What started as a way to transport children and families across the border for cross-cultural experiences evolved into transporting students to arts venues across San Diego County.

 They learned that many San Diego Children had never left their neighborhoods or ventured outside the classroom to visit a museum or coastal tide pool.
-They were equally astonished to find that San Diego school districts did not have the funding to send each county K-12 student on a field trip just once a year.
+They were equally astonished to find that San Diego school districts did not have the funding to send each county K-12 student on a school field trip just once a year.

 The mission and purpose had been identified!